Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jarred Kelenic and Brent Rooker will be among the stars on display when the Seattle Mariners face the Oakland Athletics on Monday at 9:40 PM ET, at T-Mobile Park.
+Marco Gonzales and Luis Medina are the projected starters when the Seattle Mariners and the Oakland Athletics face off on Tuesday at T-Mobile Park, at 9:40 PM ET.

-The Mariners are favored in this one, at -300, while the underdog Athletics have +240 odds to play spoiler.
-Seattle is favored on the run line (-2.5 with +100 odds).
-The over/under is 7.5 runs for the matchup (with -120 odds to hit the over and +100 odds to go under).
+The favored Mariners have -225 moneyline odds to win against the underdog Athletics, who are listed at +180.
+The game's total is listed at 9 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.